sarina/gh-scripting/README.md

                         Exclude private repos from this org
 ```

-* export-gh-issues.py: Export GitHub issues to json or csv.
-One day
+* `export-gh-issues.py`: Export GitHub issues from one or more repos to json or
-  will script over beta projects (when the API is ready).
+  csv.
+Not working for repos with >30 issues.

 ```
 > python -m export-gh-issues.py -h